mediaProduct2017/blog_english/2NBCE.md

 With padding, the final mask (with both future mask and padding mask) matrix will become larger.
 Assume the final mask is a matrix of $L \times L$, with padding, L will become larger because of the paddings and there will be more 0's in the mask matrix.
 If we have several samples in a batch, each sample will correspond to a mask matrix, and a batch will correspond to several mask matrix, that is, a tensor which has three dimensions, one dimension is for batch size, the other two dimensions is for mask matrix.
 Because the paddings for different sentences in a batch are different, the mask matrixes for different sentences are also different, which are assembled to a three-dimensional tensor.

+During decoding of transformer, there are random sampling process even for the greedy search decoding.
+Because of the random sampling process, there is a seed to be set.
+If the seed is not fixed, the decoding result may be different even if the input sequence is absolutely the same.
+If we want the decoding result to be reproducible, we must set a fixed seed.

 1.2 __Computational complexity of PCW__

 In PCW figure in [1] or Figure 3 in [2], we can see that, assume each context has token length of L, then n contexts have a total token length of $n \times L$.
 Assume task tokens have token length of T. The total length of prompt is nL+T.